Guidance for Licensees with Alcohol Privileges: Effective Immediately

 Contactless Deliveries of Alcohol from Distributors to Retailers

-In the interest of public safety during the COVID-19 pandemic, the WSLCB has made the following exception to allow for contactless delivery of alcohol from distributors to retailers:
+The WSLCB has made the following exceptions to allow for contactless delivery of alcohol from distributors to retailers:

 - Distributors may, but are not required to, deliver alcohol to retail licensees between the hours of 6am and 2am even if the retailer is not present or open for business.

-- Retailers may utilize a lockbox to allow access for the distributor’s employees to deliver product and collect payment.
+- Retailers may use a lockbox to allow access for the distributor’s employees to deliver product and collect payment.

 - Merchandising during closed hours, without retailer supervision, is not allowed.